kevin r. ward, md

 Professor, Emergency Medicine

-Dr. Ward is a Professor in the Department of Emergency Medicine at the University of Michigan.
+Dr. Ward is a Professor in the Departments of Emergency Medicine and Biomedical Engineering at the University of Michigan.
 He received his B.S. in Physiology from Louisiana State University in Baton Rouge in 1985 and his degree in medicine from Tulane University in New Orleans, LA in 1989.
 Dr. Ward then completed a residency in Emergency Medicine at the University of Pittsburgh followed by a Resuscitation Research fellowship at the Ohio State University in Columbus, OH.
-Prior to joining the University of Michigan in 2012, Dr. Ward was Professor and Associate Chair of Emergency Medicine at Virginia Commonwealth University (VCU) were he also directed the VCU Reanimation Engineering Science Center (VCURES).
+Prior to joining the University of Michigan in 2012, Dr. Ward was Professor and Associate Chair of Emergency Medicine at Virginia Commonwealth University (VCU) were he also founded and directed the VCU Reanimation Engineering Science Center (VCURES).

-Dr. Ward’s research interests span the field of critical illness and injury including battlefield medicine in regards to oxygen transport and resuscitation, noninvasive monitoring, hemostasis and inflammation, and in using computational medicine and systems biology to both model and detect injury.
+Dr. Ward’s research interests span the field of critical illness and injury ranging from combat casualty care to the intensive care unit.
 His approach is to develop and leverage broad platform technologies capable of use throughout all echelons of care of the critically ill and injured as well as in all age groups.
-Dr. Ward’s work has been funded by the NIH, Department of Defense, and NSF.
-He has been continuously funded by the Department of Defense for over 10 years in areas ranging from hemostasis to resuscitation and monitoring.
+Dr. Ward’s work has been funded by the NIH, Department of Defense, NSF, and industry.
+He has published over 200 peer-reviewed articles and book chapters.

-He has served as a consultant to the U.S. Army’s remote triage program and was medical director of a special training program, which has been responsible for providing clinical training to over 1000 Special Operation Combat Medics.
+In collaboration with the U.S. Army and its Joint Special Operations Training Medical Center, Dr. Ward developed and medically directed special training programs, which have been responsible for providing clinical training to over 1000 Special Operation Combat Medics.
 For this work, Dr. Ward was awarded a Certificate for Patriotic Civilian Service by the Department of the Army and the Joint Special Operations Training Center.
+Severing on numerous editorial and review boards in the field of resuscitation, emergency and critical care medicine, Dr. Ward also serves on the executive committee for the Trauma Hemostasis and Oxygenation Research (THOR).